danieljsaldana/goliat-dashboard/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 ## 🚀 Description
-[Provide a detailed description of the feature or functionality you'd like to propose.]
+[Provide a detailed description of the new feature or improvement you'd like to propose.]

+## 🌐 Context
+[Explain how this feature fits into the application.
+For example, is it related to routing, components, integrations, or deployment?]

 ## 💡 Motivation
-[Explain why this feature would be useful and how it would benefit the project.]
+[Explain why this feature is important.
+How would it improve the user experience, developer experience, or application functionality?]

 ## ✅ Acceptance Criteria
-- [ ] [First criterion]
+- [ ] [Criterion 1: The feature should do X.]
-- [ ] [Second criterion]
+- [ ] [Criterion 2: It should work under Y conditions.]
 - [ ] ...

-## 🛠️ Considered Alternatives
+## 🛠️ Alternatives Considered
-[Describe other solutions or approaches you have considered, if any.]
+[Describe any alternative solutions or approaches you considered.]

 ## 📋 Additional Notes
-[Add any additional details, diagrams, or references.]
+[Add diagrams, mockups, or references to other implementations if applicable.]